chickentuna/sockit/README.md

-# sockit
-A test project for a strange ruleset of chess
+A Javascript parent project for experimenting game prototypes